ossd-s24/add-on-activity/team_2.md

 ## Question 4
 - one type of contribution to this repository that does not require writing any code is contributing a translation.

+## Question 5
+- Though the actual CODE_OF_CONDUCT.md document didn't include much information, it included links to Mozilla's Community Participation Guidelines and How to Report page.
+The Community Participation Guidelines emphasized the importance of openness, collaboration, and participation, and detailed expected behaviors from the community.
+It also outlined inappropriate behaviors and their consequences.
+Unlike other Codes of Conduct I read, it seemed like Mozilla strived to enforce these guidelines through consequences.

 ## Question 6
 - Violence and Threats of Violence
 - use of Derogatory Language